mattlogan/Artiste/README.md

 `Triangle`, `Square`, `Pentagon`, `Hexagon`, and `FivePointedStar` are defined in the `Shapes` class.

-To create a new shape, extend `RegularConvexPolygon` or `RegularStarPolygon` if your shape is a either of these kinds of shapes.
-Just override `getNumberOfSides()`.
+To create a new shape, extend `RegularConvexPolygon` or `RegularStarPolygon` if the shape you wish to draw is either of these kinds of shapes (search for "Regular Polygon" on Wikipedia for reference).
 For example:

 ```java
 public static class Tridecagon extends RegularConvexPolygon {